Commentaries on the Constitution of the United States: Book II

-In the second book, Story discusses the history of the American Revolution and the Confederation, and highlights the shortcomings of the Articles of Confederation.
+In the second book, Story discusses the history of the American Revolution and the Confederation and highlights the shortcomings of the Articles of Confederation.

 Book III

 In the first three chapters of the third book, Story gives a short history of the origin and adoption of the United States Constitution, the objections to the Constitution, and the nature of the Constitution – whether it is a compact between sovereign states, or the supreme and national law of the United States.
 In Chapter 4, Story enters into a discourse on "who is the final judge, or interpreter, in Constitutional controversies."
 In Chapter 5, Story gives his nineteen rules of interpretation of the Constitution.

 Chapters 6 through 43 deal with all the provisions of the original Constitution of the United States.
 Chapter 25 deals with the constitutionality of a national bank.
 Chapter 26 deals with the authority of Congress to make roads, canals, and other internal improvements.
 Chapter 44 deals with the Amendments to the Constitution.
+At the time of writing, only twelve Amendments had been ratified.
+Story does not discuss the Eleventh Amendment or Twelfth Amendment, and instead considers only the Bill of Rights.

 Chapter 45 contains Story's concluding remarks:

-Justice Story added an appendix to the second volume of the 1833 edition where he quotes President Andrew Jackson's December 10, 1832 Proclamation which deals with South Carolina's Nullification Laws.
+Justice Story added an appendix to the second volume of the 1833 edition where he quotes President Andrew Jackson's December 10, 1832, Proclamation which deals with South Carolina's Nullification Laws.
 This appendix appears at the end of the first volume of the second, third, fourth and fifth editions.

 To the fourth edition, published in 1873 by Little, Brown & Co., Thomas M. Cooley added three chapters dealing with the emancipation of the slaves, the Fourteenth Amendment and impartial suffrage.